This post summarizes the steps needed to set up a site such as this.

 Setup local Jekyll

-Jekyll is used to both create the online presence and to create a local preview of the site.
+Jekyll is used to both create an online presence and to create a local preview of the site.
 See below for rendering locally.

 The installation is explained at Github’s Jekyll Tutorial.